daattali/beautiful-jekyll/WhoWeAre.md

+---
+layout: page
+title: Demographics of our participants
+---

 We are a global network of marine scientists and evolutionary biologists.
 You do not need to work in marine systems to join!

 We welcome new members anytime - see our "How to Join" Page for information on how to sign up.